Hey everybody it is Motivational Monday!

 This process is very similar to a caterpillar transforming into a beautiful butterfly.
 The caterpillar has to sacrifice who it was for what it wants to become.
 It is not easy but you have to give up in order to go up.

 Give up bad dietary habits.

 You may even have to give up old friends or leave a job.

 If the people you hang around with are poisonous then you cannot be around them.
-If your job is a toxic environment you need to consider doing something else as soon as you possibly can.
+If your job is a toxic environment you need to consider doing something else immediately.
+Following your passion is great place to start.